Dallas’ ShearShare has a marketplace connecting stylists with available seats at salons and $2.3 million in funding – TechCrunch

 According to the Caldwells, the beauty industry is the second largest industry for freelancers and independent contractors.
 Unlike other companies that are trying to serve stylists by offering them features like booking and appointments independent of salons — or services for salons alone — ShearShare is trying to serve both sides of the marketplace with the tools they need.

 “We’re not a StyleSeat.
 We’re not a Squire,” said Courtney.
 What they are is expanding rapidly.
-The company has listings in over 600 cities ranging from chair that rents for $15 in Georgia to one that rents for $569 in the heart of Manhattan in New York City.
+The company has listings in more than 600 cities ranging from a chair that rents for $15 in Georgia to one that rents for $569 in the heart of Manhattan in New York City.

 The company processes payments for the stylists directly through a partnership with a local payment solution called First American Payments based in Ft.
 Worth, Texas.